trunions/web_project_3/README.md

  8/13/2020: I improved the code by deleting unneeded code and cleaning up the HTML.
 I recoded the photo-grid and footer block to be more efficient.

-* Thank you to whoever gets to review my project!
-I look forward to your notes!
+ 8/14/2020: I cleaned up some code I forgot about yesterday and wrote a few more media queries to make my website more responsive.

+* Thank you Semyon for reviewing my project.
+Your feedback is always helpful!